Manchester United up for sale: Who are the contenders to take over from the Glazers and when could a deal be done?

 The decision to explore new financing options including a sale was reached after a painstaking debate between members of the Glazer family, and began long before Ronaldo's explosive interview with Piers Morgan.

-Nevertheless, many of the issues raised by the Portuguese forward - United's waning performance and the owners' alleged disinterest in the club - reflect the malaise felt by many fans about the Glazers' ownership.
+Nevertheless, many of the issues raised by Ronaldo - United's waning performance and the owners' alleged disinterest in the club - reflect the malaise felt by many fans about the Glazers' ownership.

 To that extent, United supporters may well feel that Ronaldo's intervention was helpful in crystallising the shareholders' decision to explore an exit.